0ki/r2lrn/README.md

 Also golf-plugin by pancake (see _other).
-This plugin is aimed for solving larger challenges using r2 interactive interface.
+This plugin is best for solving larger challenges and onlu supports r2 interactive interface.